 Our Analysis and Test Results

-New for 2018, the Session falls roughly in the middle of Smith's range of mountain bike helmets.
-This helmet more or less took the place of the Rover MIPS, which is now only offered without MIPS, as their mid-range MIPS equipped mountain bike lid.
+The Session falls roughly in the middle of Smith's range of mountain bike helmets.
+This helmet more or less took the place of the Rover MIPS as their mid-range MIPS-equipped mountain bike lid.
 The Session is a versatile helmet that proved to be a tester favorite for its excellent combination of head protection, comfort, ventilation, and adjustable features.
-It can't quite top the POC Tectal Race SPIN to take over as our Editor's Choice Award winner, but it is easily our runner-up and our Top Pick for Ventilation Award winner.
+It can't quite match the highest-rated models in our test, but it is highly-regarded among our testers.

 The Session comes equipped with a MIPS liner, the industry standard for reducing the rotational forces of impacts.
 Other brands, like POC and Leatt, have developed their own impact protection systems, but Smith has chosen to stick with the proven performance of the MIPS system.

 Comfort is somewhat subjective, but our testers found the Session to be quite comfortable.
 The Session has a great shape with a length and width that will fit the shape of most riders heads well.
 It is very middle of the road in this regard and doesn't put any extra pressure on any part of the head.
 It doesn't have quite as deep of a fit as the POC Tectal or Giro Chronicle, but it doesn't feel like it sits high on the head either.
 It is minimally padded, but the padding is placed strategically from the temples across the brow, with just a little on the top of the head, only in the places your head makes contact with the shell and MIPS liner.